-You see, my favorite author once wrote, “there is nothing new under the sun.”
+My favorite author once wrote, “there is nothing new under the sun.”
 People have been manipulated by products promising healing properties forever.
 Am I saying that all essential oils are dangerous?
 No. Am I saying that all people who purchase essential oils are being manipulated?
 No. Am I saying that all essential oils are being sold by terrible people?
 Absolutely not.
-I know wonderful, amazing people (who I truly love!) that sell essential oils.
+I know wonderful, amazing people (who I truly love!) who sell essential oils.
 Here is what I am saying:

 - Multi-level marketing is not the business model that should be used when it comes to the buying and selling of essential oils.
 It is manipulative for distributors and buyers alike.